Vanessa O'Loughlin: Sam Blake

 In 2015, Swedish publishing group Bonnier Twenty7 signed O'Loughlin to write a three-book series of crime novels featuring Garda detective Cat Connolly and set in Dublin.
 The first book in the series was Little Bones, and was released, as were the two subsequent volumes, under the pen name Sam Blake.
 Little Bones went straight into the Irish fiction bestseller list at first place and stayed there for four weeks, eventually featuring in the Irish top ten for eight weeks.
 In Deep Water and No Turning Back also entered the Irish bestseller lists.

 In January 2020, standalone thriller Keep Your Eyes on Me was released by Corvus Books, together with an audio recording from Bolinda Publishing narrated by Harry Potter star Evanna Lynch.
 Keep Your Eyes on Me was also a No.1 Irish Times bestseller.

+One of the two lead characters in High Pressure came from No Turning Back, and the other in turn was the lead in Remember My Name; the author commented "All my books are set in different locations but in the same world.
+For readers I hope this creates a sense of total immersion".

 In January 2022 The Dark Room, was published by Corvus Books.

 In 2023 her debut YA was published with Gill Books, Something Terrible Happened Last Night, followed in May 2024 by Something's About to Blow Up.
 She is continuing with adult fiction however and Three Little Birds (January 2024) was her tenth book.

+In April 2026, she was a guest on the Off the Shelf podcast.